-- The separation of the Catholic school from the parish; Catholic education's failure to form students well at all levels and their disengagement post-school. - The occurrence of personal and private devotions during Eucharistic celebrations, which is divisive within parishes.
+The separation of the Catholic school from the parish; Catholic education's failure to form students well at all levels and their disengagement post-school.

+The occurrence of personal and private devotions during Eucharistic celebrations, which is divisive within parishes.

-- The value of ad orientem and Novus Ordo should be explained and supported by the faithful. - Offer one "streamlined" Sunday Mass for busy people: ensure a significant, enriching spiritual experience, "time out" for contemplation, a short homily, only quiet instrumental music. - Place more emphasis on the sacrament of Penance.
-Reintroduce 3rd Rite of Reconciliation and make penitential rites simpler and communal, celebrating acceptance, forgiveness, and love. - Offer retreats, activities, social outlets to revitalise and strengthen parish life;6 improve religious literacy (via catechesis for adults and children). - Facilitate interaction between parishioners and encourage self-directed, cluster groups that gather to pray, share faith, and break bread together (modelling early Christians); facilitate interaction between parishioners in liturgical celebrations. - Help our people to value and better understand the distinctiveness and proper place of both personal/private devotions and Eucharistic celebrations. - Vary daily Mass times; make the Eucharistic prayers less wordy, more relevant; open churches more often.
-Offer existing and create new rituals: blessing a new home; marking a pregnancy, leaving home to study or to enter a nursing home; celebrate confirmation and baptism in mature teenage years; and celebrate the anniversary of confirmation and baptism. - Expand the community of those commissioned to celebrate the Sacraments. - Embrace modern technology (podcasts, apps, online resources7) to assist people to be more contemplative and meditative and to contribute to their spiritual and mental health.
+The value of ad orientem and Novus Ordo should be explained and supported by the faithful.
+Offer one "streamlined" Sunday Mass for busy people: ensure a significant, enriching spiritual experience, "time out" for contemplation, a short homily, only quiet instrumental music.

+Place more emphasis on the sacrament of Penance.
+Reintroduce 3rd Rite of Reconciliation and make penitential rites simpler and communal, celebrating acceptance, forgiveness, and love.

+Offer retreats, activities, social outlets to revitalise and strengthen parish life, 6 improve religious literacy (via catechesis for adults and children).

+Facilitate interaction between parishioners and encourage self-directed, cluster groups that gather to pray, share faith, and break bread together (modelling early Christians); facilitate interaction between parishioners in liturgical celebrations.

+Help our people to value and better understand the distinctiveness and proper place of both personal/private devotions and Eucharistic celebrations.

+Vary daily Mass times; make the Eucharistic prayers less wordy, more relevant; open churches more often.
+Offer existing and create new rituals: blessing a new home; marking a pregnancy, leaving home to study or to enter a nursing home; celebrate confirmation and baptism in mature teenage years; and celebrate the anniversary of confirmation and baptism.

+Expand the community of those commissioned to celebrate the Sacraments.

+Embrace modern technology (podcasts, apps, online resources) to assist people to be more contemplative and meditative and to contribute to their spiritual and mental health.
 Use social media to encourage prayer, rosary, retreats.
 Can the Daily Office be live-streamed each day?

-- Maintaining Tradition as paramount VERSUS Changes to Tradition to serve in the modern world.
-Value of beautiful, transcendent music that inspires the faithful VERSUS call to modernise music. - Calls for: i. ad orientem worship in the Sacred Liturgy (e.g., one such Mass celebrated each Sunday at a diocesan Cathedral VERSUS Calls to go back to a truly vernacular liturgy; ii.
-The Novus Ordo is uninspiring and dull VERSUS "Although I worship in the traditional Latin Mass, true synodality requires total respect other Catholic traditions or forms of worship".
-The Church is wise to accept the celebration of Mass in different rites, so that we can all participate in the same crucial mission in ways that appeal to us. - Homilies should be clear, informative, and energising, and delivered by qualified men and women, as well as the clergy.
-VERSUS Other opportunities outside of Mass should be provided for qualified laity and clergy, to speak on important matters. - Allow marriages in settings other than churches VERSUS Help people to understand the importance and value of marriage in a sacred Church building.

-6 Enjoyable religious festivals, Catholic "expos" advertising the faith; movies promoting Christian values.
+6. Enjoyable religious festivals, Catholic "expos" advertising the faith; movies promoting Christian values.

-7 E.g., The Furnace, Universalis, The Catholic Guy.
+7. E.g., The Furnace, Universalis, The Catholic Guy.